Visit Professor Benjamin Poore 's profile on the York Research Database to:

 As a researcher, I write on the contemporary history play and the relationship between new writing and the representation of the past.
 I’m also interested in the adaptation of texts between page, stage and screen, and on the cultural afterlives of Victorian fictional characters, authors, and other historical figures.
 I have published on, among others, adaptations and appropriations of Charles Dickens, the Brontë sisters, Sweeney Todd, Dracula, Queen Victoria, Sherlock Holmes, Oscar Wilde, and Joseph Carey Merrick.

-My books include Heritage, Nostalgia and Modern British Theatre: Staging the Victorians (Palgrave, 2012), Theatre & Empire (Palgrave, 2016), Sherlock Holmes from Screen to Stage: Post-Millennial Adaptations in British Theatre (Palgrave, 2017) and the edited collection Neo-Victorian Villains (Brill, 2017).
-My new monograph, The Contemporary History Play, is due to be published by Methuen Drama in 2024.
+My books include Heritage, Nostalgia and Modern British Theatre: Staging the Victorians (Palgrave, 2012), Theatre and Empire (Palgrave, 2016), Sherlock Holmes from Screen to Stage: Post-Millennial Adaptations in British Theatre (Palgrave, 2017) and the edited collection Neo-Victorian Villains (Brill, 2017).
+My latest monograph, The Contemporary History Play, was published by Methuen Drama in 2024.

 I am currently part of the admissions team for the BA Theatre: Writing, Directing and Performance.